NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 #### 2.0.0.0 - Work In Progress & To Be Released

-Devil Daggers Survival Editor 2 is a complete rewrite of the entire application.
+Devil Daggers Survival Editor 2 is a complete rewrite and redesign of the entire application.

 - General
-	- Made the application window resizable (includes fullscreen).
+	- Made the main application window resizable (includes fullscreen).
+	- Added loading screen.
 	- Made user input more lenient, less errors will be thrown and the application will just deal with input values even if they don't make much sense.
-	- A lot of performance optimizations and layout improvements.
-	- Added loading screen.
 - Fixes
 	- Fixed issue where the arena was always incorrectly rotated and mirrored.
 	- Fixed issue where restoring the original V3 spawnset would remove the survival file from the application's 'Content' folder and as a result the option no longer works until the file is put back (either by re-downloading the application or by doing it manually).